chithien0909/devtools-app/README.md

 - Convert between PNG, JPEG, WebP, or bundle the results into a multi-page PDF.
 - Keep or strip EXIF metadata with one toggle.
 - Preview every processed output (or the generated PDF) before saving, then export individual files, the combined PDF, or a ZIP archive in one click.

+## Data & String Tools

+- Convert between **CSV and JSON** in either direction, with automatic header generation.
+- Toggle **JSON ↔ YAML** with either auto-detection or manual direction.
+- Run the **Text Case converter** (camelCase, PascalCase, snake_case, kebab-case, Title Case, upper, lower) with optional live updates.
+- Use the **Text Counter** to surface line, blank line, word, character, and byte counts instantly.
+- Debug patterns in the **Regex Tester** with live match highlighting, multiline/case-sensitivity toggles, and copyable summaries.

 ## Roadmap highlights